arvigeus/AZ-204/Topics/CosmoDB.md

 Improves⚡.
 Enables independent scaling of storage and throughput.

 - **Partition Key**: A property in data used to distribute data across partitions.
 Critical for performance and scalability.
-Best practice: many distinct values to avoid _'hot' partitions_ (overused, or uneven partition sizes) that could become a performance bottleneck.
 Type: string only.
 - **Logical Partitions**: Sets of items with the same partition key.
 Enables efficient queries and transactions.
 Max storage: 20 GB; Max throughput: 10,000 RU/s.
 - **Physical Partitions**: Internal resources hosting logical partitions.
 Cosmos DB auto-splits and merges these for workload balance.
 Max throughput: 10,000 RU/s.
 - **Partition Sets**: Groups of physical partitions.
 Split into subsets for ⚡.

 ### [Partitioning Key Selection](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/model-partition-example#identify-the-main-access-patterns)

-Selecting an optimal partition key is essential for balanced data distribution and workload, which ensures high performance.
-Use a key that appears often in your queries' `WHERE` clause and has many unique values.
+Use a key that appears often in your queries' `WHERE` clause and has many unique (distinct) values to avoid _'hot' partitions_ (overused, or uneven partition sizes) that could become a performance bottleneck.
 For instance, in multi-tenant apps, using the tenant ID as the key improves read/write speeds and data isolation.
 Validate your choice through Azure SDKs and monitor metrics like data size, throughput, and cost for any needed adjustments.

 ### [Synthetic partition key](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/synthetic-partition-keys)